-Welcome to Waiau River Estate the home of Hells Gate Wines and High Country Honey.
-Our boutique vineyard is positioned on the banks of the Waiau River 13km south of Hanmer Springs and has been producing award-winning wines since 2008.
+Welcome to Waiau River Estate, the home of Hells Gate Wines and High Country Honey.
+Our boutique vineyard and artisan apiary is positioned on the banks of the Waiau River 13km south of Hanmer Springs and has been producing award-winning wines since 2008.

 In 2004 we planted grape varietals of Pinot Noir (2 hectares), Chardonnay (1 hectare), Riesling (1 hectare) and Sauvignon Blanc (1.2 hectare).

-We still plan to remain a small boutique, wine tourism venture, so have no immediate plans to increase in size.
-At present our grapes once picked are transported to Waipara and transformed into wine by the national andinternational award winning team at Bain Road Wines.
+We plan to remain a small boutique family business, with no plans to increase in size.
+At present our grapes once picked are transported to Waipara and transformed into wine by the national and international award winning team at Waipara Downs.

-We do all our own vinicultural work, with a little help during the pruning season.
-We practice both organic and sustainable farming methods in the vineyard.
+We do all our own viticultural work, with a little help during the pruning season.
+Where possible we practice both organic and sustainable farming methods in the vineyard.

-Our small family owned estate is situated on the banks of the Waiau River, with stunning views up the Waiau Gorge towards Hanmer Springs with the majestic vista of MAUKURATAWHAI which forms part of the southern alps.
+Our small family owned estate is situated on the banks of the Waiau River, with stunning views up the Waiau Gorge towards Hanmer Springs, including a majestic vista of Maukuratawhai which forms part of the Southern Alps.

 Why "Hells Gate Wines”?
 In the Waiau River, between our property and the Ferry Bridge, is an area known as Hells Gate.
 Not too many years ago, before a major re-alignment, the road to Hanmer Springs from Waiau River Estate passed through a cutting on the river edge known as "Hells Gate Corner".